 This endemic judicial system is popularly known as the Sharia law which is the governing legislation in most of those countries who has made Islam their state religion such as Afghanistan Pakistan and Saudi Arabia.

 Sources of Muslim Law

-Though Islam is considered monolithic religion divisions exist on the basis of several sub sectarian practices.
-The most widely known of such a division Is between the Schools of Shia and Sunni.
+Though Islam is considered monolithic religion divisions exist on the basis of several sub-sectarian practices.
+The most widely known of such division is between the Schools of Shia and Sunni.
 Correspondingly, the Islamic law as practiced in these communities exhibits subtle variations.

 There are four authorities for Islamic law according to the Sunni School of thought which are

 The Quran: The Quran is the Holy book of the Islamic population and is imposed to be of divine origin.
 Therefore the provisions and verses of the scripture are of an inviolable and sacred nature.
 Of the total of about 6000 verses, only about 200 of them dispenses with legal matters of which 80 are dealing with matters of civil nature such as marriage, inheritance, divorce, etc.

 Sunna or Haadis: The next most important source of Muslim law is Sunna or Haadis which is the collection of the words and deeds of Prophet Muhammad, the founder of the Islamic religion.
 These were codified in different compositions or compilations each adhered to by different sects.
 Among the Sunnis, the accepted compilations are those of Bukhari, Muslim, Ibn-e-Majh, Abu Dawood, and Nasi.